 - The Child Care Resource and Referral Program offers support and resources to for parents seeking child care.
 They also offer workshops and training sessions..

 - Aboriginal Supported Child Development (Prince George Native Friendship Centre)

 - The Infant Development Program through AiMHi provides services children from birth to three years of age who are at risk for, or who may have a delay in development.

 - Intersect youth and family services providers of mental health services to children and youth.

 - There are free sessions being offered in BC for parents undergoing a separation.
 The sessions, titled “Parenting After Separation”, are to help people make informed choices about family separation that take into account the best interests of children.
 Axis Family Resources provides these sessions in Prince George.
 Here is a program brochure, and a program handbook.

 - The City of Prince George has a number of recreational programs for individuals with special needs.

-- Children's First has an excellent Community Events Calendar for Prince George.
-They also have a document to help parents of children entering kindergarten: Transition to Kindergarten: Getting off to a Good Start
+- Children's First has a document to help parents of children entering kindergarten: Transition to Kindergarten: Getting off to a Good Start

 - Northern Health has a number of programs to help children.
 Their Speech and Language Clinic helps children communication delays.
 The Northern Assessment Network provides assessments for children suspected of being autistic, having fetal alcohol syndrome, or other complex developmental or behavioural conditions.
 Northern Health's Community Dental Program provides free assessments of children's teeth (does not replace regular dental office visits), education on how to care for teeth, fluoride varnish for children at risk for tooth decay, and help to families searching for a dental office.
 If you have any concerns regarding your child's hearing, you can have this checked out at Northern Health's Audiology Program.